Demand Generation vs. Lead Generation

 Run Paid Ads

 Ads are a way to generate massive traffic to your website.
 It’s a more convenient means to generate leads by creating awareness of your business or its products and services that promise to address the target audience’s needs.
-Ads are effective at sparking their interest and getting leads to want to know more about your offer.
+Ads are effective at sparking their interest and getting leads who want to know more about your offer.

 Ads can run on search engines, social media platforms, and websites, and reach a wider audience.
 They also contain links to point your audience to your website landing page or social media profile, and you can use the details they would provide to reach out to them and convince them to buy from you.